GreedyM0nk/Salmon-Framework/README.md

 To clean and compile the build
 -----------------------------
-mvn clean install
+mvn clean install -DskipTests

 To run all tests parallel
 ------------------------
+mvn clean install

+OR

 mvn clean install -P dev

+*Note -P dev is default profile hence doesn't need to be specified for every run

 To run a single test with tags
 ------------------------